-Marker Permanent writing on plaques, walls, stone carvings, pavers, which are installed on City property with City permission.
-Monuments may be in various forms including statues, fountains, or gardens among other forms of monuments as determined by the city.
+designed to be permanent, which are installed on City property with City permission.
+Monuments may be in various forms including statues, fountains, or gardens among other forms of monuments as determined by the City.

-Memorialization intentional attempt to give importance to particular sites, of a City Asset other than streets within the public right of way.
+Naming The selection and approval by the City for the initial naming of a City Asset other than streets within the public right of way.